Become a Midwife or Doula

 ❊ About the Instructor

-Michelle has attended over 400 births in homes, freestanding birth centers and domestic and foreign hospitals since 1996.
+Michelle has attended 500+ births in homes, freestanding birth centers and domestic and foreign hospitals since 1996.
 Her areas of expertise include facilitating optimal fetal positioning during pregnancy and birth, helping those with prior cesarean births have joyful VBACs, and birth as a transformative experience.
-She regularly accepts invitations to speak on these topics to area hospitals’ labor and delivery staff, as well as to local college classes.
+She regularly accepts invitations to teach on these topics to area hospitals’ labor and delivery staff, as well as to local college classes.

 >> Read more about Michelle here.